 We always thought there was something familiar about those Game of Thrones costumes — the hardware, the fur, the high shoulders, the big jackboots — and now we know why.
 They look a whole, whole lot like the wardrobe of a death metal band.
 Put these axes in the hands of Jon Snow, Jaime Lannister, and Arya Stark, give the Mountain a double-necked bass and Cersei a mic and a tambourine, and you’d have a stadium rock concert for the ages.

 Born from a two-year collaboration with GoT creator and avid guitarist D.B.
 Weiss, each guitar from the Fender Game of Thrones Sigil Collection is built to order in the Fender Dream Factory.

-- The 15 Best Board Games to Play Right Now
+- The 20 Best Amazon Prime Movies to Stream Right Now